nathan99sun/Uniswap-Arbitrage/README.md

 Daily one-trade arbitrage profits are stored in "Profits.xlsx".

-Main code is in "Uniswap-arbitrage.ipynb".
+Main code is in "Uniswap Arbitrage.ipynb".